amanraj41/neuropathology-dl/README.md

 **Expected Behavior:**
 - Slower but steady improvement
-- Final accuracy reaches ~95%+
+- Modest gains from fine-tuning (watch validation metrics)
-- May see slight overfitting (normal)
+- Slight overfitting is normal; use early stopping and LR schedule

 ### Loss Function